oracle/python-cx_Oracle/doc/src/connection.rst

     (insert, update, delete).
 The default value will send notifications for all operations.

-    The port specifies the listening port for callback notifications from the database server.
+    The port parameter specifies the listening port for callback notifications from the database server.
 If not specified, an unused port will be selected by the database.

     The qos parameter specifies quality of service options.
 It should be one or more of the following flags, OR'ed together: